 Cardiovascular diseases like congestive heart failure (CHF) are a growing problem that places a big strain on the U.S. healthcare system, both logistically and financially.
 As one of the most expensive chronic diseases to treat, heart failure interventions are estimated to cost the United States over $30 billion annually.
 A 2018 study published by the National Center for Biotechnology Information identified cardiovascular disease as the leading cause of hospitalization in the United States and accounted for nearly one in three deaths.
 Furthermore, the Centers for Disease Control and Prevention found that more than 6 million adults in the United States suffer from heart failure, leading to a staggering 380,000 deaths per year.

-Remote Patient Monitoring and Heart Failure
+Home Monitoring for Heart Failure Management

 The broader concept of remote patient monitoring is a form of telehealth that uses technology to facilitate an exchange of physiological measurements from the patient to the care team and practitioner.
 This information is typically transmitted with either a cellular-connected or Bluetooth device and can be done so as needed or on a scheduled basis.
 Depending upon the type of information captured and transmitted, the healthcare team can evaluate the patient's current health status and make quick decisions regarding the type of care the patient may need.
 For patients with heart failure, CHF telehealth monitoring can help the patient's healthcare team identify and quickly react to small changes in the patient's health status that might otherwise lead to an acute or emergent issue.